Apple iPhone 17 Pro vs Google Pixel 8

 Which one is better?

-The Apple iPhone 17 Pro is the better buy for most people - its 3000 nits peak brightness crushes the Google Pixel 8's 2000 nits.
-That said, grab the Pixel 8 if you want 7 years of software updates and a slightly lighter phone at 6.60oz.
+The Apple iPhone 17 Pro is the better buy for most people - its 6.3-inch display with 3000 nits crushes the Pixel 8's brightness.

 Who should buy each?

-Choose the Apple iPhone 17 Pro if: you want the brightest display at 3000 nits, shoot a lot of photos with its 48MP triple camera, or prefer a premium build quality.
+Choose the Apple iPhone 17 Pro if: you want the brightest display at 3000 nits, you shoot a lot of photos with its 48MP camera, or you value a premium build with a sleek design.

-Choose the Google Pixel 8 if: you need 7 years of OS updates, prefer a lighter phone at 6.60oz, or want a great camera with 50MP resolution.
+Choose the Google Pixel 8 if: you prefer a lighter phone at 6.60oz, you need a longer battery life for daily use, or you want to benefit from 7 years of software updates.

 Conclusion